 I am dedicated to staying sane.
 Sanity is not an option.
 But providing options may save your sanity, if you are a web developer.
 Clients will rarely ask for the ability to turn something on and off.
 Instead, they will describe the feature’s settings and appearance, but inevitably they will forget to tell you to… Continue Reading

 Today, I searched for “urgent security fix timeline software development” and found this article from 2017.
 It was the second result in my search.
 Google did a good job with the search results, as usual.
-I find this article immensely interesting.
-In 2017, it took 6 hours to fix a bug that brought down the… Continue Reading
+I find this article on “The Coming Software Apocalypse” immensely interesting.
+In 2017, it took 6 hours to fix a… Continue Reading

 It is possible to spend many hours and days trying to figure out WHY a bug occurs.
 Lately, I’ve decided that the fine detail of why the bug occurs doesn’t matter in some cases.
 That’s right, it doesn’t matter.
 All you need is a deep understanding of the problem.